matejmedvecky/pepmandis/README.md

 Note for Chrome users: User system's ChromeDriver must be compatible with the system's Chrome browser
                        version.
 ChromeDriver can be downloaded from
                        https://sites.google.com/a/chromium.org/chromedriver/downloads. \
-                       Please note that path to chromedriver executable need to be specified in a configuration ('defaults.cfg') file.
+                       Please note that path to chromedriver executable needs to be specified in a configuration ('defaults.cfg') file.\
+		       macOS users can experience following exception: "chromedriver" cannot be opened because the developer cannot be verified.\
+		       This error can be fixed by making macOS trust chromedriver binary: `xattr -d com.apple.quarantine /path/to/chromedriver`.

 Please note that pyOpenMS is published under 3-clause BSD licence (https://opensource.org/licenses/BSD-3-Clause).